jtejido-quollio/nas/RUNBOOK.md

 - `smb://<VM-IP>:30445/home`

 Username/password are from `config/samples/phase2/00-secrets/smb-user-alice.yaml`.
+Samples set `options.autoPermissions.mode: "0777"` to chmod the dataset mountpoint for SMB writes.
+Remove it if you want to manage permissions manually.

 If `.zfs/snapshot` is missing on the share, ensure the dataset is mounted and reconnect:
 ```bash